yoasyo25/career-development-curriculum/module_two/cold_outreach_i.md

     Hi Jenna,

     I'm starting to learn React in Mod Two of the Front End program and figured it's about time I find a mentor.
-I saw that you work in React!
-We're just starting to use that in our projects, and I'd love to pick your brain about it.
+I saw that you also work in React!
+I'd love to pick your brain about it.
 Are you available to meet at Turing this Thursday (6/2) at 4pm to pair?
 If not, please let me know a better date/time we could meet!

     Thanks,